 Welcome to Byrdie UK's Wellness Week.
 Over the next seven days, you'll get to read about how to make your body, mind and, well, your life more balanced.
 We know it's not January, but wellness has become an all-year-round focus for many, and with autumn on the way (read: cold and flu season), now seems like a good time to talk about not just keeping well but boosting our wellness from all angles.
 From the best tech to improve your health to the small tweaks anyone can do to bring you more happiness, we've thought about everything you might want to factor a little more wellness into your life with ease.
 Today, we have two dentists debating the pros and cons of fluoride-free toothpaste.

 Have you ever thought about switching to fluoride-free toothpaste?
 I have.
 Mostly when I had acne and found myself down a Google black hole, reading on forums that people were blaming fluoride for their hormonal breakouts.
 Fluoride is used in toothpaste to strengthen the teeth and prevent cavities.
-Despite murmurs that fluoride is bad for our health (it’s been linked to everything from kidney stones to cancer), there’s little concrete evidence out there to corroborate the need to switch to fluoride-free toothpaste.
+Despite murmurs that fluoride is bad for our health, there’s little concrete evidence out there to corroborate the need to switch to fluoride-free toothpaste.
 To try and get to the bottom of it, I spoke to two dentists to find out whether we should make the switch.
 I also sent them the ingredient lists for three alternative fluoride-free toothpastes to review.

 Check out what they had to say on the notoriously divisive subject.